 Make this Tex-Mex salad with your choice of homemade or canned ranch style beans for a quick, flavorful, and healthy lunch, side dish, or light meatless dinner.
+Take a look at the Quick Heathy Recipes page for more ideas!

 How about an “appetite pleasing” salad recipe that’s so good you just may start planning your lunches out as well as your dinners?